Mark

 In addition to photography and film, Charlie has engaged in a wide range of creative pursuits, including art, curatorial projects, retail, and design-based collaborations and exhibitions.
-Fueled by a deep appreciation for history, design, and nature, his endeavors often intersect with his work in photography and film.
-At their core, these pursuits seek to elevate the rote methodologies of traditional retail, exhibit display, and commerce, transforming them into experiences that spark curiosity, invite inquiry, and resonate with our deeper, unconscious selves.
+Driven by an interest in history, design, and nature, his work reflects a harmonious intersection of these passions.
+At its essence, his vision transcends conventional approaches to retail, exhibition, and commerce, reimagining them as immersive experiences that can ignite curiosity, inspire reflection, and connect with the deeper currents of the unconscious mind.
 His early store and gallery, Object, was featured in publications such as The New York Times, Surface Magazine, Design Milk, Elle Decor, and others.

 01